Late Roman Shield Patterns taken from the

 A note on copyright and the Notitia

-The surviving copies of the so-called Notitia Dignitatum, the "List of Offices" or better, the "Register of Dignitaries" include pictures showing the shield patterns of hundreds of units in the Roman army as it existed at the start of the 5th century AD.
+Various surviving copies of the so-called Notitia Dignitatum, the "List of Offices" or better, the "Register of Dignitaries", include pictures showing the shield patterns of hundreds of units in the Roman army as it existed around the start of the 5th century AD.

-1. the manuscript that now resides in the Bodleian library in the UK, and are derived from scans taken by Nik Gaukroger, and
+1. the manuscript (manuscript "O") that now resides in the Bodleian Library in Oxford.
+The versions on this site were originally derived from scans taken by Nik Gaukroger, but are now supplemented by the Bodleian's own scans, many of which are now available on-line;

-2. the manuscript that now lies in the Bavarian State Library, which shows two sets of pictures, which are available on-line at the library's web-site.
+3. the manuscript that now lies in the Bavarian State Library, Munich, and which contains two sets of pictures (manuscript sets "M" and "W"), and which are also available on-line, at the library's web-site;

-Only some of the units mentioned have shield patterns preserved.
-In particular, the limitanei or "border" troops are not illustrated, nor are the eastern cavalry units, hence the complete lack of shield patterns for some of the forces listed below.
-Why this is the case is an unanswered question.
-It may be that an early medieval copyist grew tired of drawing so many patterns, and yet the document probably owes its continued existance because of the visual interest these very same patterns provide.
+Only some of the units mentioned in the Notitia have their shield patterns depicted.
+In particular, none of those of the limitanei or "border" troops are illustrated, nor (with one exception) are those of the eastern cavalry units, hence the complete lack of shield patterns for some of the forces listed below.
+Why this is so is an unanswered question.
+It may be that a Carolingian copyist grew tired of drawing so many patterns, and yet the document probably owed its continued existance in part because of the visual interest these very same patterns provided.
+But the selectivity of the omissions is striking: for example, amongst the infantry of the Magister Militum per Illyricum, it is the pseudocomitatenses units (i.e. recently-transfered limitanei units) - and only the pseudocomitatenses units - that are not illustrated.
+It appears quite likely that the "original" Roman compilation simply did not contain the "missing" shield patterns.
+For example, while the other eastern Magistri's pages show up to two dozen patterns each, that of the Magister Militum per Illyricum shows only 15 in the same space, so there was certainly room enough to illustrate the "missing" 9 pseudocomitatenses units.

 The Eastern empire: